out of the mud I bloomed

 - Lalla

-Black Lotus Yoga is a hymn to the wisdom of the Hatha tradition—a song hummed in praise, a prayer spoken through the body, a garland of blossoms, strung on a thread of breath, offered in reverence to the sublime source from which all yoga springs.
+Black Lotus Yoga is a ritual of breath and movement—a place where tradition meets exploration, and the body becomes a site of revelation.
+It is a hymn to the wisdom of the Hatha tradition—a song hummed in praise, a prayer spoken through the body, a garland of blossoms, strung on a thread of breath, offered in reverence to the sublime source from which all yoga springs.

 What is black lotus yoga?